 Click Here for tab for Innocent When You Dream by Tom Waits

-This is a song that is simultaneously easy and challenging to play to.
-The challenge and one of the main reasons a beginner should seek a song like this out is because there is no leading percussion element to help you stay in time, you’ll have to rely on your own internal musical clock.
-But at the same time, it’s at a very comfortable slow bpm using a waltz style timing, so at least there’s nothing challenging in terms of the notes you’ll play.
+This song is simultaneously easy and challenging to play.
+The challenge and one of the main reasons a beginner should seek out a song like this is because there’s no leading percussion element to help you stay in time, you’ll have to rely on your own internal musical clock.
+At the same time, it’s at a very comfortable slow bpm using a waltz-style timing.Sso at least there’s nothing challenging in terms of the notes you’ll play.

 Manic Depression by Jimi Hendrix